Identillect Technologies (CVE:ID) Stock Price Up 100% – Time to Buy?

 Identillect Technologies Corp.
-(CVE:ID – Get Free Report) rose 100% on Saturday .
-The company traded as high as C$0.01 and last traded at C$0.01.
-Approximately 367,080 shares were traded during mid-day trading, an increase of 72% from the average daily volume of 213,579 shares.
+(CVE:ID – Get Free Report) shares rose 100% during mid-day trading on Saturday .
+The stock traded as high as C$0.01 and last traded at C$0.01.
+Approximately 367,080 shares changed hands during trading, an increase of 72% from the average daily volume of 213,579 shares.
 The stock had previously closed at C$0.01.

 Identillect Technologies Trading Up 100.0 %